-Sometimes the best way to complete your call is to create your own homemade cell phone signal booster.
-There are other cell phone signal boosters on the market, but some of these are less effective than others.
-There is also something to be said about the raw satisfaction that can be derived from making something with your own two hands... and then it's actually useful to boot!
+If you're having problems with your cell phone reception, sometimes the best way to complete your call is to create your own homemade cell phone signal booster.
+There are commercial signal boosters on the market, but some of these are less effective than others and they can be expensive.
+There is also something to be said about the raw satisfaction to be derived from making something with your own two hands... and it's useful to boot!

 Before proceeding, it is important to note that any homemade solution is purely experimental and there are no guarantees that your cell phone reception will be improved in any way.
-Before resorting to a homemade cell phone signal booster, you should look into other avenues like commercially available signal boosters, different mobile phones, or different service providers.
+Before resorting to a homemade cell phone booster, you should investigate other avenues like commercially available signal boosters, different mobile phones, or different service providers.

 Make a Coffee Can Booster

-- Get two empty metal coffee cans approximately 13 ounces in size.
+- Get two empty metal coffee cans approximately 13 ounces (384 milliliters) in size.